 The second system was installed roughly five months ago.
 Currently, it runs just a little over one mile of a single-stranded fence.
 We intend to increase the capacity to about 4 miles in the future.
 After discussing with the solar supply salesman, we concluded using an inverter and an alternating current 110 volts’ charger.

 The solar panel was set up on a scaffold in the center of the field to keep it safe from thieves.
 We used a satellite dish to allow for rotations to maximize sunlight.
 We don’t have a shading problem since the panel is in an open area.
 This set-up consistently supplies about 8000 to 9000 volts and works perfectly.

 In conclusion, we are happy and content with the performance of our permanent solar electric fences.
 I wish the same could be said of our portable units.

 My two cents is for you to take some time to draw out the sunlight hours of your desired installation location.
 This helps to prevent issues with shading or lack of sufficient direct sunlight.
-We definitely recommend solar fencing systems.
-Not only are they cost-effective, but that are also stress-free and beneficial for rotational grazing.
+We recommend solar fencing systems.
+Not only are they cost-effective, but they are also stress-free and beneficial for rotational grazing.